 The above list only mentions some of the known unknowns, and is by no means exhaustive.
 In an endeavour like this we will always discover unknown unknowns that will further complicate the rewrite.
 Usually rewriting a system is an expensive approach, and should be used as a last resort.

 Risk is the reason we don’t want to touch our legacy code.
 You don’t want to be the reason why your company loses $40 000 an hour because of a faulty and hard-to-read if statement.
 Risk is also the reason why we should touch our legacy code.
-Bad code leads to more bad code, and unless you actively take action to improve your legacy code you risk ending up in an even worse position.
+Bad legacy code leads to more bad code, and unless you actively take action to improve your legacy code you risk ending up in an even worse position.

 Luckily, there are a few modern tools and techniques we can adopt to mitigate some of the risk that come with legacy services.